kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 At times I openly oppose my boss to offer a better alternative.

-I did this a few times and for a few incidents me and my boss dominated certain niches because of my unconventional thinking.
+I did this a few times and for a few incidents, I and my boss dominated certain niches because of my unconventional thinking.

 In sales, I think of major decision makers as harmless.